View

 Phone: Tiger Connect or cell: (505) 440-4380

 General Information about site: Provide primary care and acute care services for mostly immigrant uninsured population.
 The population is mostly Spanish speaking but there is an in-person interpreter if you do not speak Spanish.
 Your main role at this clinic is to precept medical & pharmacy students.
 You will act as the attending and sign off on plans, notes, and prescriptions.
 There will be an attending there for support and to run things by if needed.
 Please read the One Hope orientation packet for specifics about the clinic experience and expectations.
+We now use Cerner and patients are scheduled at SEH clinic.

 Rotation Requirements: